NELLY KATE — STUDIO ARTIST

 H0ME BIOCV • ︎

-In 2015, Nelly Kate turned her focus to inaudible sound—exploring captions, sonic visualizations, and tactile vibrations.
-During her MFA candidacy at Cranbrook Academy of Art (2021), she developed a technique for utilizing suminagashi marbling and fluid cymatics to make ‘sound prints’.
-She continues to refine this process through her current residency at Boston Center for the Arts, while developing new performance work.
+In 2015, Nelly turned her focus to inaudible sound—exploring captions, sonic visualizations, and haptics.
+During her MFA candidacy at Cranbrook Academy of Art (Print Media ‘21), she developed a technique for utilizing suminagashi marbling and fluid cymatics to make ‘sound prints’.

-Some of her favorite opportunities to-date include residencies at Haystack Mountain School of Crafts, Walkaway House, Wedding Cake House, Carver Community High School; performances at Museum of Contemporary Art Detroit, Mint Museum, and Mattress Factory; lectures/workshops at Parsons School of Design, Virginia Commonwealth University, American University, Portland Art Museum, and The American University of Paris.
+Some of her favorite opportunities to-date include contributing to disability-led projects, Language of Lunacy (2025) and ‘...derelict in uncharted space...’
+(2023) in Melbourne, Australia; residencies at Haystack’s Open Studio, Walkaway House, Wedding Cake House; performances at MIT, Museum of Contemporary Art Detroit, Mint Museum, and Mattress Factory; lectures/workshops at Parsons School of Design, Virginia Commonwealth University, American University, Portland Art Museum, and The American University of Paris.

 SELECTED EXHIBITIONS